Singular equivalences to locally coherent hearts of commutative noetherian rings: Introduction

-Another decade later, Šťovíček in \cite{St} showed that we obtain a similar picture if we replace the locally noetherian condition by a much more general one of being locally coherent.
-This generalization required employment of very different approach, including model category techniques, viewing $\K(\inj \Gcal)$ as the \emph{coderived category} of $\Gcal$ in the sense of Becker \cite{Bec14}.
-To obtain the Krause's recollement in the locally coherent setting however, an additional hypothesis was used in \cite{St} --- $\Gcal$ is assumed to have a set of finitely presented generators of finite Yoneda projective dimension.
-The first aim of the present paper is to show that this assumption is unnecessary and the Krause's recollement exists for any locally coherent Grothendieck category with compactly generated derived category (\cref{theorem:recollement}).
+Another decade later, Šťovíček \cite{St} showed that we obtain a similar picture if we replace the locally noetherian condition by the much more general one of being locally coherent.
+This wider class of Grothendieck categories is of considerable interest, as it encompasses, for example, many categories arising from triangulated purity theory \cite{beli-00}, localizations of module categories \cite{herzog, Kr97}, as well as some categories coming from tilting theory on which we focus below.
+This generalization required employing a rather different approach including model category techniques, viewing $\K(\inj \Gcal)$ as the \emph{coderived category} of $\Gcal$ in the sense of Becker \cite{Bec14}.
+To obtain Krause's recollement in the locally coherent setting however, an additional hypothesis was used in \cite{St} --- $\Gcal$ is assumed to have a set of finitely presented generators which are of finite projective dimension.
+The first aim of the present paper is to show, in Section 2, that this assumption can be significantly weakened, obtaining a full generalisation of Krause's result:

+\begin{uthm}[\ref{theorem:recollement}] Let $\Gcal$ be a locally coherent Grothendieck category whose derived category is compactly generated.
+Then Krause's recollement exists for $\Gcal$. \end{uthm}

 In particular, we define the singularity category of these Grothendieck categories.
-We also show that the vanishing of the singularity category of a separated coherent scheme admits the expected homological interpretation (\cref{cor:scheme}).

-We then proceed to consider a specific source of such Grothendieck categories --- the hearts of restrictable $t$-structures in the unbounded derived category $\D(\Mod R)$ of a commutative noetherian ring $R$.
-These categories might fail to satisfy the hypothesis used in \cite{St} (\cref{example:hyp7.1}) and also, such hearts are rarely locally noetherian \cite[Proposition~5.6]{Laking}.
-Any such heart $\Hcal$ is induced by a cotilting object of $\D(\Mod R)$, and its derived category is known to be triangle equivalent to $\D(\Mod R)$.
-We show that there is also an equivalence between the coderived categories of $\Hcal$ and $\Mod R$.
-In fact, we construct an equivalence between Krause's recollements of the two locally coherent Grothendieck categories (\cref{theorem:eor}).
-In particular, we obtain an equivalence between their singularity and stable derived categories (\cref{cor:sing-eq}, \cref{theorem:eor}).
+We proceed to show (\cref{prop-sing}) that as soon as $\Gcal$ satisfies a mild additional condition, the vanishing of the singularity category has the expected homological interpretation, in terms of finitely presented objects having finite projective dimension.
+In the case of the category of quasicoherent sheaves over a separated coherent scheme $X$, our notion of singularity category coincides with the Orlov's quotient $\D^b(\coh X)/\Per X$ (\cref{cor:scheme}).
+In \cref{subsec:small}, we use Roos' correspondence between skeletally small and locally coherent abelian categories to define the singularity category of a large class of small abelian categories, and compare this to Orlov's construction of a singularity category of a general triangulated category.